We at Colorlib know a thing or two about creating unique and successful WordPress themes,…

 How to Use the Gradient Tool

 Gradients is what designers use to bring something back to life.
 So, how do we master Photohop’s very own gradient tool?
 We need to first watch this quick 60 second video from the Envato Photoshop tutorial series.
 A quick recap of how to use the gradient tool to transform photos and their colors into more realistic versions.
-This is a quick solution for a topic that could be composed into a book, take the basics from this tutorial and move on to the next one with more confidence and knowledge at hand.
+This is a quick solution for a topic that you can compose into a book.
+Take the basics from this tutorial and move on to the next one with more confidence and knowledge at hand.

 Quick Tips to Keep Photoshop From Crashing